Your fertility plan should be too.

 Treatment for PCOS is individualized, depending on a patient’s goals and symptoms.

 If a woman is not trying to become pregnant in the immediate future, often birth control pills are prescribed to help reduce the impact of increased androgens (acne and hair growth) and restore a normal menstrual pattern, which is important to reduce the risks associated with the build-up of menstrual lining without a regular bleed.
 If women would like to avoid using birth control pills, cyclic progesterone or even an IUD (intrauterine device) can be used to reduce risks related to the uterine lining, while other medications, such as spironolactone, can be used to reduce hair growth.

-For those who hope to become pregnant, oral ovulation induction with medications such as clomiphene citrate or letrozole are often effective.
+For those who hope to become pregnant, oral ovulation induction with medications such as clomiphene citrate or letrozole is often effective.
 However, about 30 percent of women will not ovulate even with high doses of these medications and may require injectable hormones to stimulate ovulation.
 If these treatment options do not result in a successful pregnancy, a physician may recommend more advanced reproductive technology, such as in vitro fertilization (IVF).

-For women looking to manage long-term complications of PCOS, maintaining a healthy diet and exercise routine are essential.
+For women looking to manage long-term complications of PCOS, maintaining a healthy diet and exercise routine is essential.
 They should also have regular screening for diabetes and cholesterol as recommended by their primary care provider.

 At this point, there is no clear way to determine if a woman will develop PCOS and no “cure.”

 So there are no specific steps a woman can take to try to prevent PCOS.
-However, family history of diabetes, infertility or obesity can be important indicators.
+However, family history of diabetes, infertility, or obesity can be important indicators.